News at SDState

 Search Results

-Each fall—prior to the start of preseason training camp—members of the ÈÕ±¾avÊÓÆµ football team make the trek to Wagner Hall to gather key information about the current makeup of their bodies.
+You searched: Each fall—prior to the start of preseason training camp—members of the ÈÕ±¾avÊÓÆµ football team make the trek to Wagner Hall to gather key information about the current makeup of their bodies.
 Led by Seth Daughters, an instructor in the exercise science program, student-athletes will get parameters on their body fat percentage, lean muscle and fat free mass.
 This information will help guide the student-athletes in their individualized strength and conditioning plans throughout the season.

 ÈÕ±¾avÊÓÆµ accounts for 45% of the overall economic impact of public higher education in South Dakota, according to a study recently released by the South Dakota Board of Regents using FY19 data.
 The six degree-granting regental institutions and the BOR office produce an annual economic impact of $2.1 billion, while sustaining more than 12,000 jobs.